Walkman100/walkman100.github.io/README.md

 The style sheet that is embedded in almost all pages is `main.css`.
 I am new to CSS, so any help is appreciated.

-Please check out my Youtube Auto Redirector <a href="http://walkman100.github.io/Walkman/youtube-video-stuff.htm">here</a>.
+Please check out my Youtube Auto Redirector <a href="http://walkman100.github.io/Walkman/youtube-video-stuff.htm">here</a> and the Windows version [here](http://github.com/Walkman100/YTVL/releases/latest).